Trigonometry Formulas

 -

-Example 1: Rachel is given the trigonometric ratio of tan θ = 5/12.
-Help Rachel to find the trigonometric ratio of cosec θ using trigonometry formulas.
+Example 1: Given the trigonometric ratio of tan θ = 5/12, find the trigonometric ratio of cosec θ.

 Solution: